Board of Trustees

 IJNR’s Board of Trustees establishes policies and provides strategic oversight and guidance for the organization.
 The board meets annually and holds informal conference calls quarterly.
 Members serve staggered, three-year terms to ensure continuity of leadership.

-Frank Edward Allen, Trustee (Missoula, Montana)
+Frank Edward Allen, Chair (Missoula, Montana)

 Frank spent 14 years at The Wall Street Journal as a writer and columnist, a features editor, a bureau chief and the paper’s first environment editor.
 Earlier he also reported and shaped news coverage about the economy and the environment for the Eugene Register-Guard, The Associated Press, the Tucson Daily Citizen, The Minneapolis Star andReuters News Service.
 In 1994, he left The Wall Street Journal to become a full-time professor and dean of the University of Montana’s School of Journalism, where he created expedition-style learning programs for journalists that evolved into IJNR.
 He is principal author of “Matching the Scenery: Journalism’s Duty to the North American West”.
-Frank serves on the advisory board of the Ted Scripps Environmental Journalism Fellowships program at the University of Colorado and as board chair for Seattle-based InvestigateWest.

 Mary G. Hager, Treasurer (Falls Church, Virginia)

-Mary is a versatile freelance writer who retired a few years ago from Newsweek magazine after a long, productive career as a Washington-based correspondent and contributing editor.
+Mary is a versatile freelance writer who retired from Newsweek magazine after a long, productive career as a Washington-based correspondent and contributing editor.
 Since 1978, she has reported extensively on issues of science, medicine and the environment.
 Her more recent work includes commission reports to the President and Congress on arthritis and epilepsy.
 Her writing received considerable recognition over the years, including the Balance in Journalism Award of the National Environmental Development Association, the Page One Award of the New York Newspaper Guild, and the Searle Award of the American Medical Writers Association.

 In 1997, she was a member of the U.S. Delegation to the U.S./Japan Common Agenda Conference on Environmental Education.
 In 2000, she traveled to Southeast Asia as a Senator John Heinz Fellow in Environmental Reporting.
 She serves on the board of directors of the National Research Center for Women & Families.